gesinger/debugvideo-com/docs/devtools-network.md

 When the console doesn't provide enough information to solve a problem alone, the next step is to check the network panel to ensure that the video stream is reachable and valid.

-Before we check all of the requests though, we must counter the modern web's tendancy towards spamming hundreds of requests.
+Before we check all of the requests though, we must counter the modern web's tendency towards spamming hundreds of requests.
 And this is where filters become handy.

 ## Filters